 What is hardship?

-To be included on the Business Hardship Register, an initial assessment of eligibility will be managed by DTBI and is a prerequisite for payroll tax relief.
-More information about the register and how to apply can be found at businessrecovery.nt.gov.au/businesses/business-hardship-package.
+To be included on the Business Hardship Register, an assessment of eligibility will be managed by DITT and is a prerequisite for payroll tax relief.
+Find out more information about the register and how to apply.
+Applications close at 5pm on 21 March 2022.

 You should know

-The Northern Territory Government has announced that payroll tax waivers are available for the March 2020 to April 2021 return periods for employers with:
+Payroll tax waivers are available for the January 2022 to March 2022 return periods for employers with a:

-- confirmed listing on the DTBI Business Hardship Register
+- confirmed listing on the DITT Business Hardship Register